shanehowe/SetTracker-Backend/README.md

 Now you have your bearer token to make requests to the backend.

 - In your web browser navigate to ```http://localhost:7071/docs```.
 Here you will find the routes and HTTP methods for making requests.

+## Cleaning Up
+Once finished make sure to go to your Azure portal and remove the resources you created to avoid any charges.